-The onset of Parkinson?s symptoms occurs following loss of the brain cells that produce dopamine.
+The onset of Parkinson’s symptoms occurs following the loss of the brain cells that produce dopamine.
 Scientists believe that exercise makes it possible for the mind to revive lost connections, form new ones, and keep those that are still established.
 Additional research also shows:

-- Gains were realized in stride length, gait speed and balance after treadmill exercise ? after as little as just one session, and persisting for a number of weeks afterwards.
+- Gains were realized in stride length, gait speed and balance after treadmill exercise after as little as just one session, and persisting for a number of weeks afterward.

-For help with safe, dependable transportation and accompaniment to a doctor?s appointment or workout program, or encouragement and inspiration to take part in a regular exercise regimen in the home, call Specialty Care Services at 301-585-6300.
-Our professional in-home caregivers are available to enhance quality of life for individuals with Parkinson?s disease by providing the best home care services in Bethesda and the nearby areas.
+For help with safe, dependable transportation and accompaniment to a doctor’s appointment or workout program, or encouragement and inspiration to take part in a regular exercise regimen in the home, call Specialty Care Services at 301-585-6300.
+Our professional in-home caregivers are available to enhance the quality of life for individuals with Parkinson’s disease by providing the best home care services in Bethesda and nearby areas.